kopiro/kopiro/README.md

 - [/codewars](https://www.kopiro.me/codewars)

 ## me
+I'm currently working at Spotify, building the [Desktop App](https://www.spotify.com/download/other), the server and client of the [Web Player](https://open.spotify.com), and other several acquisition products like [the widgets](https://developer.spotify.com/documentation/widgets).

 I started coding in high-school by studying algorithms and data structures in C and C++.
 In the meantime, I used to build simple apps using .NET technologies and experimenting with ancient Windows Mobile phones... and it immediately became my passion.

 Specializing as a full-stack developer using classical PHP, learning Joomla, Magento and Wordpress, then I focused on building REST APIs using Laravel.
-During the mobile era, I developed a lot of iOS and Android apps using Appcelerator Titanium and became a contributor to this awesome framework.
+During the mobile era, I developed a lot of iOS and Android apps using Appcelerator Titanium.

-In the last few years, I used NodeJS as main backend language and I've built web apps with React & Redux and GraphQL.
+Before joining Spotify, I used Node.js as main backend language and I've built web apps with React & Redux and GraphQL.
 I also made some experience in IOT using Arduino and Raspberry PI boards.

 I learned how micro-services ecosystems work and dig a bit into dev-ops by managing Docker containers, CI pipelines by building infrastructures in AWS.

 ## press
 * [How I built the SiriWaveJS library: a look at the math and the code](https://dev.to/kopiro/how-i-built-the-siriwavejs-library-a-look-at-the-math-and-the-code-l0o) It was 4 years ago when I had the idea to replicate the Apple® Siri wave-form (introduced with the iP...